 Who is delivering the programme?

-Hydro-JULES is delivered by three NERC research institutes, the Centre for Ecology and Hydrology (CEH), the British Geological Survey (BGS), and the National Centre for Atmospheric Sciences (NCAS), and the National Centre for Earth Observation (NCEO).
+Hydro-JULES is delivered by three NERC research institutes, the UK Centre for Ecology and Hydrology (UKCEH), the British Geological Survey (BGS), and the National Centre for Atmospheric Sciences (NCAS), and the National Centre for Earth Observation (NCEO).

 Will there be training courses and events?